-- the terms must be attributed by an official organisation of the country of production and refer either to the classification of the viticultural land or to criteria relating to wine quality. - the labels must show the vintage.
+- the wine must have entitlement to an appellation of origin or geographical indication; - the terms must be attributed by an official organisation of the country of production and refer either to the classification of the viticultural land or to criteria relating to wine quality. - the labels must show the vintage.